 \section{Solution concept according to~\cite{DLSW21}}

-In the main body of this paper we work with the definition of a finite $\epsilon$-solution of a bounded (or self-bounded) convex vector optimization problem from~\cite{LRU14, U18}.
-The idea there is to shift the (inner) approximation in a fixed direction to cover the full upper images (i.e.~obtain an outer approximation), see~\eqref{eq16}. \cite{DLSW21} proposes a slightly different definition of a finite $\epsilon$-solution of a bounded~\eqref{CVOP}.
+In the previous sections of this paper we work with the definition of a finite $\epsilon$-solution of a bounded (or self-bounded) convex vector optimization problem from~\cite{LRU14, U18}.
+The idea there is to shift the (inner) approximation in a fixed direction to cover the full upper images (i.e.~obtain an outer approximation), see~\eqref{eq16}.
+In \cite{DLSW21}, a slightly different definition of a finite $\epsilon$-solution of a bounded~\eqref{CVOP} is proposed.
 Here the idea is to bound the Hausdorff distance between the inner approximation and the upper image by the given tolerance.
 To distinguish between the two definitions we will speak about \textit{\cite{LRU14}-finite $\epsilon$-solutions} and \textit{\cite{DLSW21}-finite $\epsilon$-solutions}.
-In this appendix we revisit our main results, Theorems~\ref{thm_CPsolMOCP} and~\ref{thm_MOCPsolCP} from Section~\ref{sec_solutions} and Theorems~\ref{thm_sol_CVOP1} and~\ref{thm_sol_CVOP2} from Section~\ref{sec_CVOP_CP}, under this alternative definition.
+In this section we revisit our main results, Theorems~\ref{thm_CPsolMOCP} and~\ref{thm_MOCPsolCP} from Section~\ref{sec_solutions} and Theorems~\ref{thm_sol_CVOP1} and~\ref{thm_sol_CVOP2} from Section~\ref{sec_CVOP_CP}, under this alternative definition.

 Given a norm $\Vert \cdot \Vert$, the Hausdorff distance between two sets $A_1 \subseteq \mathbb{R}^n$ and $A_2 \subseteq \mathbb{R}^n$ is defined as

 One easily verifies that for sets $A_1 \subseteq A_2$ it holds $d_H (A_1, A_2) = \sup_{a_2 \in A_2} \inf_{a_1 \in A_1} \Vert a_1 - a_2 \Vert$ and the condition $d_H (A_1, A_2) \leq \epsilon$ is equivalent to the condition $A_2 \subseteq A_1 + B_{\epsilon}$.
 The following definition is proposed in~\cite{DLSW21} for a bounded~\eqref{CVOP}: A nonempty finite set $\bar{X}\subseteq \mathcal{X}$ is a \cite{DLSW21}-finite $\epsilon$-infimizer of~\eqref{CVOP} if